Month 3, Day 9, Tuesday 6:00 a.m.

 The prisoner waved a hand, his jaw clenched tight as he stared with futile unwillingness at the cursemaster.

 “Very well.”
 He produced a milky-white potion, into which he dipped a tiny brush and wrote something indistinguishable around the edges of both scrolls.
-When he finally unrolled them, he drew a thin slice across the Morrow man’s hand and forced him to create a large blood print on both of the scrolls, which he then burned up.
+When he finally unrolled them, he used a polished bone athame to draw a thin slice across the Morrow man’s hand and forced him to create a large blood print on both of the scrolls, which he then burned up.
 The prisoner reluctantly ate the ashes, and then the real work began.